 With almost 50 years of service behind them, side loaders are a tried and tested way to lift and haul shipping containers.
-They are especially common in Australia and New Zealand, where they’re relied on by importers and exporters to handle containers at sites that don’t have a loading dock.
+They are especially common in Australia and New Zealand, where importers and exporters rely on them to handle containers at sites without a loading dock.

-The limitations of side loaders are few, however the payload they can legally haul on the road is one.
+Side loaders are limited by the payload they can legally haul on the road.
 While side loaders can lift the heaviest containers, the weight of the two cranes on the chassis offsets the weight you can carry inside the container.
 Here's a basic comparison between a side loader and a regular trailer.

 For lighter container loads, this isn’t usually a problem.
 The side loader can lift and legally haul the container on the road.
 The problem is you pay a premium of around $1.30 per km ($2 per mile) for the side loader service, compared with cartage by a regular truck and skeletal trailer.